-This information explains what Carer's Allowance is, who qualifies, and how to claim.
+This information explains what Carer's Allowance and Carer Support Payment are, who qualifies, and how to claim.

-The information in this publication is correct as of June 2023, but is subject to change.
-Our most up-to-date information is on our website at parkinsons.org. uk/benefits.
+The information in this publication is correct as of June 2024, but is subject to change.
+Our most up-todate information is on our website at parkinsons.org. uk/benefits.
 Our helpline can also give advice on benefits.
-Call 0808 800 0303 or email hello@parkinsons.org.uk
+Call 0808 800 0303 or email hello@ parkinsons.org.uk

-What is Carer's Allowance?
+What is Carer's Allowance/Carer Support Payment?

 Carer's Allowance is a benefit for people who regularly spend at least 35 hours a week caring for someone with substantial care needs.
+Carer Support Payment is the equivalent new benefit being introduced over 2024 and 2025 in Scotland.

-You don't have to be related to the person you're caring for or be living with them.
+You don't have to be related to the person you're caring

+for or be living with them to qualify for these benefits.